rundeck/rundeck/docs/en/manpages/man1/run.md

 This tool requires a unique Job to be identified for execution.
 This is done either by using `-i id`, or `-j group/name`.
 The group is optional if only one Job with the name exists.

+# ARGUMENTS

+Arguments can be passed to the Job that is being executed after the `--` separator.
+You must use this separator after all of the tool options that you specify on the commandline.

+Each argument that you pass should correspond to a defined Option for the Job.
+The syntax for passing these options is:

+    -optionname <value> -otheroption <value>

+All Job Options in Rundeck require an argument value if specified.

 ## EXAMPLES

 Run the Job that has ID `12`:

     run -i 12

+Run the same job and pass arguments "name" and "color" corresponding to the Job's Options:

+    run -i 12 -- -name Bob -color blue

 Run the job named "Full" in the group "QA/Test"